mhenke/neovim-protocol-2015/PERSONA.md

         Good: "The firewall log contains a false flag.
 Delete the entry '0x4F_USER_ADMIN'."

-    Keystroke Golf: Track keystroke efficiency for player feedback, but do not enforce a single "par" value as a hard requirement.
-Use keystroke targets as guidance in documentation and level hints rather than a mandatory design constraint.
+    Keystroke Golf: Track keystroke efficiency for player feedback.
+Use keystroke targets as guidance in documentation and level hints.

     Sequencing Audit: